Edward E. Lane: Career

 In 1977, Lane (who had been the most popular among Richmond's delegates in the previous election) became the Democratic Party's candidate for Attorney General of Virginia on an eclectic ticket with long-time desegregation advocate Henry Howell as the party's gubernatorial candidate and moderate Chuck Robb as the candidate for Lieutenant Governor (and the only one of the three who won in the general election).
 Lane had won the divisive Democratic primary with 35% of the vote over Delegates John L. Melnick of Arlington and Erwin S. Solomon of Hot Springs and attorney John T. Schell of McLean.
 However, Lane lost the general election to Republican J. Marshall Coleman, who stressed Lane's role during Massive Resistance, and some noted that many African-American voters refused to vote for Lane.

 Lane consistently supported development in Richmond through business associations such as the Central Richmond Association and the Commonwealth Club, as well as through his legislative activities.
 Lane served as chairman of the powerful House Appropriations Committee from 1973 to 1978, and also served on the Rules Committee and the Committee on Corporations, Insurance and Banking, and was the first chairman of the Joint Legislative Audit and Review Commission.
 Delegate Lane also supported funding projects in Richmond, including the Virginia Museum of Fine Arts (on whose board he served), the Library of Virginia, Virginia Commonwealth University, the Richmond office of the Virginia Employment Commission and the VCU Massey Cancer Center (on whose board he also served).

 Death and legacy

 Lane suffered from Parkinson's disease in his final years and died in 2009, survived by his widow, sons and grandchildren.
-After a service at St. Stephen's Episcopal Church, he was interred at Hollywood Cemetery (Richmond, Virginia).
+After a service at St. Stephen's Episcopal Church, he was interred at Hollywood Cemetery.